 R—Relevant if wanting to increase your productivity

 As the saying goes: “Fail to prepare, prepare to fail.”
-Planning out your month can have a dramatic effect on the amount you get done every month.
+Plan out your month and you’ll get dramatically more done each month.

-All of the most successful people in the world will meticulously plan out their months ahead so they know exactly what they need to do to be successful.
+Most successful people in the world will plan out their months ahead of time so they know exactly what they need to do to achieve their goals.